Group Handwriting Classes with Guided Practice

 A short view of what is included, what families should expect, or how the route differs.

-• A review-first fit check before joining the group route.
+• A review-first fit check before joining the batch route.

 • Teacher-led guided sessions with shared structure.